aklivity/zilla/README.md

 ✨We value all contributions, whether it is source code, documentation, bug reports, feature requests or feedback!

 ## <a name="license"> License
 Zilla is made available under the [Aklivity Community License](./LICENSE-AklivityCommunity).
-This is an open source-derived license that gives you the freedom to deploy, modify and run Zilla as you see fit, as long as you are not turning into a commercialized “as-a-service” offering.
+This is an open source-derived license that gives you the freedom to deploy, modify and run Zilla as you see fit, as long as you are not turning into a standalone commercialized “Zilla-as-a-service” offering.
 Running Zilla in the cloud for your own workloads, production or not, is completely fine.

 <!-- Links -->